suabochica/suabochica-blog/README.md

 - `content/images`: folder with all the local images
 - `content/post`: folder with all posts.
 They should be in markdown
 - `src/`: folder with in progress posts.
-They are written in ~.org~ and should be exported to markdown
+They write in ~.org~ and should exported to markdown
 - `themes/m10c`: folder with the hugo themes for the blog.

 ## 👁️‍ Overview